Our music program

 I'm not particularly interested in learning new tunes.
 Are there opportunities just to jam with one another?

 Sure.
-We have organized jams every evening, with staff musicians in the lead.
+We have organized jams every evening, with staff musicians or longtime campers in the lead.
 You also have all day to find other musicians to jam with.

 Are there opportunities to play music for dancing?

 Yes, there are a few opportunities to play at the evening dance parties.
-We also offer a daily class called "Playing for Dancing" that gives musicians an opportunity to polish a tune for danceability.
+The Gammaldans Band plays a set every evening.
+Camper musicians can sign up to play a non-amplified "tweener" tune at the evening dance between sets to keep the dance floor moving while the sound crew gets the stage and microphones ready for the next set.
+Our daily class called "Playing for Dancing" gives musicians an opportunity to polish a tune for danceability for a "tweener" in a supportive environment.

 Can you provide me with a sample schedule?